Keynotes • March 23, 2018

 AUDIENCE: The problem is you can’t do it by choice.

-David Tian, Ph.D.: Yeah, you can’t plug back in.
+David Tien, Ph.D.: Yeah, you can’t plug back in.

 AUDIENCE: That’s why you choose to believe.

-David Tian, Ph.D.: You can forget stuff, I guess.
+David Tien, Ph.D.: You can forget stuff, I guess.

 Well, since we’re on the roll – I’m glad the discussion’s rolling.
 Because I was afraid you wouldn’t relate because maybe you just want to have a nice ice cream cone or something.
 Awesome, so this is hitting home.
 So we were at the transference fear of death.
 Coffee will come at some point, and then we’ll take a slight break to pour everything, but let’s move on.